LiseKleinbekman/Statistics-for-Modern-Physics-Project-PP2/README.md

 The data can be downloaded as .csv file using the following link: https://www.hepdata.net/record/93086

-In this repository includes the data set downloaded from https://www.hepdata.net/record/93086 and can be found in data/data_.csv
+This repository includes the data set downloaded from https://www.hepdata.net/record/93086 and can be found in data/data_.csv

 ## Running the code